MJoneidi/CustomerAPI/README.md

 Please make sure you have such this folder or just change it

 note : if you already notice my name in commit are differents, be aware it coming from git congif in my system and work envirment

+First idea was, adding a Docker-Compse to make running the project more easy, but the time was so limited and I just skip it for now
+But just FYI: with adding docker file and in next step Kubernetes, scaling will be more accessible, there are some challange like internal array which need to ne sync between new instances.
+This problem can solve via using another services like Radis (cluster)